PHBS/RM-QF/files/exam.md

 # Final Exam (English for thesis writing)

 * Exam questions will be from the examples (and slight variations of examples) in __the Elements of Style__.
+* Exam will be in 1 hr.
+It is closed-book.
+Answer sheets wil be provided.
+Do not put anything on desk except pencil.
 * The scope is **Chapters I ~ IV** (Chapter V not included)
 * There will be about 30~40 problems.
-Exam will be in 1 hr.
 * There will be two two type of quesions:
 * __Type 1__: If two choices (a and b) are given, select preferred usage.
   * Example: (a) I used the facilities. (b) I used the toilets. __Answer: (b)__